rbren/baml/README.md

 * ...and a bunch more

 ## Installation
+Be sure to have [yq](https://github.com/mikefarah/yq/) 4.x installed.
+4.31.x is required for the example below.

 While BAML depends on `yq` being installed in your environment, it requires no additional installation--just put a one line command at the top of your script: